Amy Traggianese | February 2017

 I can’t wait to show you some of the awesome items that I received from our local education foundation!
 I started adding some STEAM resources in my art room earlier in this school year.
 You can read about it here in my October 2016 EdCloset post.
-Creating and learning with awesome and “STEAMy” resources in the art studio is very exciting!
+Creating and learning with awesome and STEAMing art room resources is very exciting!

 If college students could have hands-on access to natural specimens, then mine should too!
 As budding artists and scientists, students need to practice careful observation.
 Insect specimens encased in clear acrylic immediately popped into my mind.
 I found out quickly that they are really expensive!
 After checking with educators I knew on Facebook and Twitter, I was able to include appropriate scientific specimens for a K-5 art room in my grant.